anlinjaison/python_practice/README.md

 Hi, I'm Anlin.

-This repository contains my Python programs, coding exercises, and projects as I learn Python and prepare for software engineering placements.
+This repository contains my Python programs, coding exercises, and projects as I learn Python and prepare for my future.

 ## Topics
 - Python Basics